mikejakobsen/husk-det.nu/angular2/getting-started.md

 ## Data Binding

 Without a framework, you would be responsible for pushing data values into the HTML controls and turning user responses into actions and value updates.
 Fu**ing Old school..

+Data from the class to the template and vice versa.

 ![img](https://angular.io/resources/images/devguide/architecture/databinding.png)